 • Another Third Level Spell Slot, giving you three in total.

 • Choose one more spell to unlock.
-We recommend going with Lightning Arrow, which allows you to shoot a Lightning Arrow that deals 4-32 damage on impact, and sends out sparks in multiple directions that deal 2-16 to anyone hit by them.
+We recommend going with Lightning Arrow, which allows you to shoot an arrow that deals 4-32 Lightning Damage on impact, and sends out sparks in multiple directions that deal 2-16 to anyone hit by them.
 Good for shooting into tightly packed groups of enemies.
-Or enemies that are in water surfaces.

 • Improved HP for your animal companions.